Christoph16478/artificial-intelligence-overview-and-projects/README.md

 Example Run - Java:

 1. Open entire project in Eclipse IDE
-1. Open a script <code>closure.py</code>.
-1. Set breakpoint
+1. Right click in the project folder and click on <code>Open folder with ...</code>
-1. Press F5 to start debugging
+1. Set breakpoint and start debugging

 Example Run - Python